Mary Ann Penashue – Uapen Innut

-Christina Parker Gallery is pleased to announce its first major painting exhibition with celebrated Innu painter Mary Ann Penashue titled, UAPEN INNUT.
-Translated the title means Innu people of the sunrise.
+Christina Parker Gallery is pleased to announce its first major painting exhibition with celebrated Innu painter Mary Ann Penashue, UAPEN INNUT.
+Translated, the title means Innu people of the sunrise.

 The exhibition opens Friday, April 20th, with an artist reception from 5:30 – 8pm.
 Maryann Penashue will be present.
 The exhibition continues until May 12th.

 Mary Ann Penashue is an Innu artist born in 1964 in Birch Island near Goose Bay, NL.
 She resides with her husband, children and grandchildren in Sheshatshiu, Labrador.
 Raised by her grandparents in a small village called Mud Lake, Mary Ann learned from them Innu culture and traditions.
 Her earliest memories are of being tucked into her bed amongst the spruce boughs in the traditional Innu tent and watching her grandparents drum and dance by the light of the fire.
 The ritual, she recalls, reflects the thanks Innu gave to the creator for the bounty provided by the land and animals.